 The Court promotes professional training and continuing education for staff, with over 75% of Court employees receiving training in the areas of law, technology, corrections, security, and general management.
-The Court continues to be an active participant in the local criminal justice community through involvement in a number of committees including: the Montgomery County Criminal Justice Council, the Dayton Criminal Justice Committee, the Community Overdose Action Team, and the Montgomery County Offender Reentry Program.
-Court in-house committees include: the Computer/Technology Committee, the Mental Health Docket Roundtable Committee, the Case Flow/Assignment Committee, the Pretrial Release Committee, and the Montgomery County Coordinated Community Response to Domestic Violence Committee.
+The Court continues to be an active participant in the local criminal justice community through involvement in a number of committees including: the Montgomery County Criminal Justice Council, the Community Overdose Action Team, the Montgomery County Offender Reentry Program, the Montgomery County Mental Health Collaboration Committee, the Jail Population and Assessment Committee, and the Prison Advisory Board.
+Court inhouse committees include: the Mental Health Docket Roundtable Committee and the Montgomery County Coordinated Community Response to Domestic Violence Committee.
 These committees continue to review and enhance policy and procedures to positively impact the functions of the Court and the local criminal justice community.